 Platform shoes make an appearance from time to time on the catwalk.
 Of late these have become higher as ‘the flamingo look’ prevails.
 Taller platforms and higher heels catch the imagination of the costumiers who enjoy showing their wears on leggy lovelies.
 Of course there are some tumbles but that only goes to highlight how delicate these fashion flowers really are.
 Does it put women off wearing them?
 Definitely not!

 Our fascination with platform shoes extends way back, and well before disco lights and Abba.
 They first made their appearance in antiquity and were worn in the public baths of Asia and the Middle East.
 More like a platform sandal the shoes were carved from wood with intricate inlays of shell and ivory.
 The platforms had a practical purpose to raise the feet above the wet floors but also were worn for decoration by upper class men and women.
 The shoes had a toe tag which fitted neatly between the big toe and its partner.
 Walking gave an audible ‘clap clap’ sound and they were referred to as ‘KabKabs.’
 The same reason thongs are also known as flip flops (thongs).

 In ancient Greece, actors(male) wore platform sandals on stage to project their magnificence.
 Fans swooned as they crossed the stage and it is understood sent young females into sexual ecstasy.
-By this time in Mediterranean Society sex workers wore ‘KabsKabs,’ be seen and heard’ and a practical way to differential themselves from ‘respectable’ women who went barefoot.
+By this time in Mediterranean Society sex workers wore ‘KabsKabs,’ be seen and heard as they plied theoir trade and became a very practical way to differential themselves from ‘respectable’ women who went barefoot.

 Much later in the rich Italian cities (of Florence and Venice) of the Middle Ages, trade was everything and the wives of rich merchants showed their statuses by wearing platform shoes to give them height suffice they needed more expensive clothing to cover themselves.
-The platform or chopine got higher and higher until they were 24” off the ground.
-Eat your heart out ,VivianWestwood!
+The platform (or chopine) got higher and higher until they were 24” off the ground.
+Eat your heart out VivianWestwood!

 Contrary to popular belief chopines were not a practical answer to walking through the mucky streets (as ‘clap claps had been).
 The reason being women of a certain status never walked when a sedan chair was so much more convenient.
 Chopines also rendered the wearer unable to walk unaided so the real sign of affluence then was to have two servants (one on either side), to assist with walking.
 In polite society one servant was barely acceptable and if you were really on the breadline, then a gold top walking stick might see you through.